powsybl/powsybl.github.io/docs/iidm/model/currentLimits.md

 # Temporary Limits
 A temporary limit has an **acceptable duration**.
 The component on which the current limits are applied to can safely stayed between the previous limit (could be another temporary limit or a permanent limit) and this limit during the acceptable duration.
-A Nan value for a temporary limit means infinite.
+A `NaN` value for a temporary limit means infinite.

 # Examples
 This example shows how to create a new `CurrentLimits` instance: